brandonlhill/AdvancedRPS/README.md

 ## How to Deploy?
   * I. Download the AdvancedRPS file.
   * II. unzip the file.
   * III.
-Enter the file and you should ses a index.html file.
+Enter the file and you should see an index.html file.
   * IV.
 You can open game by double clicking the index.html or running a simple http server host.

 ## How To Play: